 GPU jobs follow the similar template to Apocrita GPU jobs, and should request 8 cores per GPU, and 11G per core even if fewer cores are actually used by the code.
 By mandating these rules within the job scheduler logic, we avoid situations where GPUs cannot be requested because another job is using all of the cores on the node.

-An example GPU job script might look like:
+An example GPU job script using a conda environment might look like:

 #!/bin/bash #$ -cwd #$ -j y #$ -pe smp 8 # 8 cores per GPU #$ -l h_rt=240:0:0 # 240 hours runtime #$ -l h_vmem=11G # 11G RAM per core #$ -l gpu=1 # request 1 GPU #$ -l cluster=andrena # use the Andrena nodes module load anaconda3 conda activate tensorflow-env python train.py